youhengzhou/blog/content/posts/03 Best Ideas.md

 ## Foreword

 So I decided to try my hand at writing analytical essays.
 I took this topic from the GRE practice and sample essays booklet: `The best ideas arise from a passionate interest in commonplace things`.

 And I promise you I had only briefly looked at the first 3 lines on the official solution for a level 6 essay, before realizing my conversational/stream of consciousness vocabulary was not up to par.

-But I still decided to give it a go and see how I do, and here is what I came up with, after some light edits.
+But I still decided to give it a go and see how I do, and here is what I came up with, after some light (non-existent) edits.

 ## My Essay